 If you want to get better at presenting then practice.
 It’s so simple it’s obvious but we all know because of the demands on our time it is really hard to find the time.
 If it’s early in the morning or at night after you have gone home you have to find the time and an audience to practice.
 It is so important because you have to be in command of the material and work on your personal style to get better.

 It may sound silly but I used to practice with a video camera sitting next to my dog.
 I did it so I could look into somethings’ eyes when I was practicing instead of talking to a blank wall.
-I had the video camera so after I went through my pitch I could play it back to see if the performance matched the mental image I had in my head of the performance.
-Time after time I found when I watched the video playback it was like when I recorded my answering machine message and thought “I don’t really sound like that do I?”.
+I would switch on my video camera and use something similar to a Windows 10 screen recorder so that after I went through my pitch I could play it back to see if the performance matched the mental image I had in my head during the performance.
+Time after time I found when I watched the video playback, that it was like when I recorded my answering machine message and thought “I don’t really sound like that do I?”.
 You smooth things over in your head and create a slightly different perception of yourself.
 Being able to step outside of myself to see how I looked and sounded was really important to understand how to do a better job.
 It’s easier than ever to do this now with pretty much every iPhone and smartphone having the ability to record video.
 You can set it up anywhere, anytime to grab some practice time.
 Just remember to delete it before your significant other posts it to YouTube for some laughs.

 WHAT DO YOU WANT THEM TO DO?